datahub-project/datahub/docs/managed-datahub/configuring-identity-provisioning-with-okta.md

 <FeatureAvailability saasOnly />

 ## Overview
+This document covers the steps required to enable SCIM provisioning from Okta to DataHub.

 This document assumes you are using OIDC for SSO with DataHub.
 Since Okta doesn't currently support SCIM with OIDC, you would need to create an additional SWA-app-integration to enable SCIM provisioning.
-The rest of this document specifies the steps required for such a configuration.

-On completion of this setup Okta will automatically push changes to the assigned groups/users (and their roles) from Okta to DataHub.
+On completing the steps in this guide, Okta will start automatically pushing changes to users/groups of this SWA-app-integration to DataHub, thereby simplifying provisioning of users/groups in DataHub.

 ### Why SCIM provisioning?
 Let us look at an example of the flows enabled through SCIM provisioning.

 Consider the following configuration in Okta
-- A group `governance-team` group
+- A group `governance-team`
 - And it has two members `john` and `sid`
 - And the group has role `Reader`